Podcast Episode 75:

 Other than discussed above and if none of those solutions/improvements work for you, then your input into that typical foreclosure might be as follows.

 When the lender’s lawyer starts the foreclosure action by way of a legal document known as a ‘Statement of Claim’, you can:

-- Hire a lawyer and fight the foreclosure by issuing your own ‘Statement of Defense.’
-There is usually no point to this because usually you have no defense to the lender’s claim that your mortgage is in default.
+- Hire a lawyer and fight the foreclosure by issuing your own ‘Statement of Defence.’
+There is usually no point to this because usually you have no defence to the lender’s claim that your mortgage is in default.

 You have to be a little careful here.
 Yes, if your mortgage is a plain vanilla, non-recourse mortgage, you may not have anything to worry about.
 But, lenders aren’t stupid.
 They understand about non-recourse mortgages in Alberta.